cysouw/diathesis/text/c02_structure.md

 iii. ~~blowing location~~: Location affected by the blowing air, *Kopf* 'head'. iv. ~~blowing location possessor~~: Possessor of the locational object, in [@last e] the dative *mir* 'my'.
 This role is necessarily the possessor of the location *Kopf* 'head' affected by the blowing.

-Additionally, it is of course possible to define a notion of ~~lexeme valency~~, but this has to be a much more complex construct.
+Additionally, it is of course possible to define a notion of ~~lexeme valency~~.
+A straigtforward approach would be to take the utterance valency of a basic clause (cf. [@par:basicclause]) as the definition of lexeme valency.
+However, in general lexeme valency has to be a much more complex construct.
 For example, lexeme valency can be defined as the collection of all attested utterance valencies for a specific lexeme.
 To be precise, this lexeme valency also has to include an indexation of the lexical roles across all arguments.
 This addition is important to distinguish between, for example, the lexical valency of *kochen* 'to cook' [@next] and *essen* 'to eat' [@nnext].
 Both can occur with a transitive and intransitive utterance valency, but the lexical roles that can be used in the intransitive differ.
 Specifically, the patient-role 'eaten object' of *essen* cannot be used as nominative subject in the intransitive [@nnext c], which is different from *kochen* [@next c].
 In effect, these verbs have a different lexeme valency.

 ::: ex
 a.
 Der Chef kocht den Fond.